 In December 2016, the Government of Canada announced a moratorium on new oil and gas rights issuance in the Arctic offshore, subject to a five-year science-based review.
 The Government of Canada worked with Northern Partners to co-develop a climate and marine science-based review in the Arctic offshore.
-Canada is continuing to work collaboratively with Northern Indigenous organizations and territorial governments to jointly administer the review, taking into account marine and climate change science.
-The science-based review committees co-developed new research for an Arctic offshore oil and gas development in the Beaufort Sea, and a survey of Arctic offshore well containment and control capabilities.
-The objective of the collaborative review process is to assess the potential impact from Arctic offshore oil and gas exploration and development.
+Canada has completed the collaborative work with Northern Indigenous organizations and territorial governments to jointly administer the review, taking into account marine and climate change science.
+The science-based review committees co-developed new research for an Arctic offshore-wide resources assessment, an assessment of greenhouse gas emissions from potential offshore oil and gas development in the Beaufort Sea, and a survey of Arctic offshore well containment and control capabilities.
+The objective of the collaborative review process was to assess the potential impact from Arctic offshore oil and gas exploration and development.

-Reports of the review process in the western Arctic offshore and eastern Arctic offshore are being co-developed by the Government of Canada, Northern Indigenous organizations and territorial governments.
-They will be supplemented by the foundational research and information gathering that was completed as part of the Beaufort Regional Environmental Assessment and the Eastern Arctic Strategic Environmental Assessment, and include new climate and marine information.
-In 2022, the reports will inform next steps related to the moratorium.
+Reports of the review process in the western Arctic offshore and eastern Arctic offshore were co-developed by the Government of Canada, Northern Indigenous organizations and territorial governments.
+They were supplemented by the foundational research and information gathering that was completed as part of the Beaufort Regional Environmental Assessment and the Eastern Arctic Strategic Environmental Assessment, and included new climate and marine information.
+The reports will inform next steps related to the moratorium.

-Finally, the Government of Canada has continued to negotiate a Beaufort Sea oil and gas comanagement and revenue-sharing agreement with the Government of Yukon, the Government of Northwest Territories and the Inuvialuit Regional Corporation.
+Finally, the Government of Canada is continuing to negotiate a Beaufort Sea oil and gas comanagement and revenue-sharing agreement with the Government of Yukon, the Government of Northwest Territories and the Inuvialuit Regional Corporation.